nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 - A doctor **MUST** have a non-empty NAME and a valid IC at the very least.
   Failure to include these details may result in an error.
+- A person can either be a doctor or a patient, but not both.
+Hence if the doctor's IC is already in the app as a patient, it may result in an error.
 - Phone Numbers and Emails have to be in a valid format.
 - PHONE_NUMBER must have exactly 8 digits.
 - EMAIL must contain email domain (eg. `@gmail.com`).